 If you play Beethoven wrong, do you blame Beethoven?

 Now, having said all of that, there are people who claim to be Christians but show little or any evidence which would give credence to those claims.
-When a person encounters someone like that, I think it’s fair (though not conclusive) to surmise that they are not, in fact, Christians after all.
+When a person encounters someone like that, I think it’s fair (though not conclusive) to surmise that perhaps they are not, in fact, Christians after all.
 They may go to church, read the Bible, say the right things, tithe to the church, and generally perform good works towards others.
-Yet, If these things are done only to prove their human “goodness” to God and Man, but are not actually the result (or fruit) of believing in the “Goodness” of God then I’d have to say they are probably not “real” Christians.
+Yet, If these things are done only to prove their human “goodness” to God and Man, but are not actually the result (or fruit) of believing in the “Goodness” of God, then I’d be inclined to say they are probably not “real” Christians.

 Hey Tim, I found this to be a very interesting article.
 I’m not sure exactly what you meant by “fruit”?
 Can you explain that in more depth to me?
 Thanks…Tim